 - The Princeton Family YMCA will provide the following items: 1 resuscitation mask, 1 pair latex-free gloves

 - An American Red Cross Lifeguard Manual is required.
 Candidates are responsible for providing their own Participant Manual.
 Candidates may use an e-book format with a laptop or tablet (Wi-Fi available) or print the materials out themselves.
 Link to the Lifeguard Manual can be found here:

-- Online Viewer – not compatible with portable devices or readers.
-Books can be printed by Princeton Family YMCA for an additional $25.
+- Books can be printed by Princeton Family YMCA for an additional $10.